Kanat06/INFOMATRIX-ASIA_FutureSolarPowerPlant/README.md

 ### Motor Adjustment
 - The code sets the direction (forward, reverse) and speed of each motor based on the sensor readings to ensure a specific path or alignment.

+## Usage

+To use this code:
+- Connect the LDRs to the specified analog pins (A0 to A3).
+- Connect the motor driver to the digital pins according to the defined pin configurations.
+- Upload this code to an Arduino board capable of analog and digital I/O.
 # Arduino Real-Time Clock (RTC) Control

 This Arduino sketch utilizes the `iarduino_RTC` library to control an external RTC module, specifically DS1302, DS1307, or DS3231, and triggers an action based on predefined time settings.